sekaycee/sekaycee/README.md

 * 🖥️  See my portfolio at [My Webspace](http://sekaycee.github.io)
 * ✉️   You can contact me at [se.kaycee@gmail.com](mailto:se.kaycee@gmail.com)
 * 🚀  I'm currently working on [Golde](http://github.com/sekaycee/golde)
-* 🧠  I'm always learning C with its quirks
+* 🧠  I enjoy learning and using C with all its quirks
-* ⚡  Reading lightnovels is my favorite pastime
+* ⚡  Listening podcasts is my favorite pastime

 ### Skills